MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## Effect to Aff and Aff to Effect

-Any synchonous `Effect` can by lifted into an asynchronous `Aff` with `liftEffect`.
+Any synchronous `Effect` can by lifted into an asynchronous `Aff` with `liftEffect`.
 Similarly, any `Aff` can be converted to an `Effect Unit` with `launchAff_`.
 Below is the code that prints a random number in terms of `Aff`, written in a few different styles:

 ```haskell
 module Main where